 Each semester over three years, beginning in Fall 2019, we will hold public events to have wider conversations about reproducibility, efficiency, and the trustworthiness of scientific research.

 During the Spring 2020 semester the Many Faces of Reproducibility collaborators will be working with the Minnesota Academy of Sciences (https://www.mnmas.org/).
-The current plan is to host a social event for science fair judges at the State Science Fair in late March (https://www.mnmas.org/about-science-engineering-fair) and run a breakout session at the Winchell Undergraduate Research Symposium in late April (https://www.mnmas.org/winchell-research-symposium).
+As the State Science Fair will now be held online (https://www.mnmas.org/about-science-engineering-fair) we have provided a handout (z.umn.edu/sciencefair2020) as an alternative to the in-person presentation originally planned.